A footnote on my role in CWG.

 Why I did not blog about CWG until now

 As soon as I started attending and participating as a "friend of CWG" (this is a category for individuals who participate without voting), I stopped blogging on anything related to CWG.
 This was also a principled decision.
 It seems to me to be unethical to use a platform that might leverage decisions within the group.
 Journalism should be separated from participation.
 The journalist or blogger will have an unfair advantage within the group.
 I wish all bloggers and journalists would do the same.
 Either role -- participant or journalist -- is valuable.
 Doing both is unethical.

 Why I support CSWA, NMASS, AALDEF and The Coalition to Protect Chinatown and the Lower East Side

 I have always supported CSWA, NMASS and the Coalition to Protect Chinatown and the Lower East Side even though some of their tactics are not mine.
-I think that's okay.
-Different groups occupy different positions of opportunity.
+Different groups occupy different positions of opportunity, so it's important to recognize that tactics will be diverse and even mutually exclusive.
 Labor organizations need a loud and aggressive voice because they stand at the bottom of the social scale of prestige.
 They do not get the knee-jerk respect of a suit or the EO of an institution.
 This world is morally upside down.
 Those who are disempowered are given no respect and their legitimate complaints are ignored, while the empowered who need no attention are given respect no matter how corrupt they are, their suit pockets stuffed with government funds.
 The empowered and influential don't need my support.
 That's why I support the Coalition members even though their tactics are not mine.
 Their grievances are genuine.
 Their demands deserve attention.
 To each their own tactics -- as long as the goal is the same!